 Usage of scale attributes in displays (informative)

-The attributes maximumDisplayScale and minimumDisplayScale define the range of display scales within which features will be portrayed on the display if these scale minimum/maximum functions are enabled in the ECDIS or another GIS device.
+The attributes scaleMinimum and scaleMaximum define the range of display scales within which features will be portrayed on the display if these scale minimum/maximum functions are enabled in the ECDIS or another GIS device.
 A geo feature with one or more spatial attributes can utilize the scaleMinimum and scaleMaximum attributes on the link to the spatial object (see the S-100 General Feature Model, S-100 Part 3, Figure 3-1 and § 3-5.3.5).
 There are essentially two ways in which these attributes may be used.

 A producer may decide to use only a scaleMinimum value.
 This option is employed when the data producer wishes to turn off the display of a feature above certain scales.
 This is particularly useful in areas with high data density, and when it is expected that the data will be used a larger scale where data clutter might become an issue.
 Features are therefore encoded with an applicable value, which represents the scale at which the producer wishes to turn off the feature.